cardano-scaling/hydra/security/RFP.md

 ## Out of Scope

 The scope of this audit has been described in the above sections.
 What is not in scope is out of scope.
-In particular, the following items is out of scope of this audit.
+In particular, the following items are out of scope of this audit.

 Verify the whole original paper and its proofs.

 1. Hydra head protocol implementation is immune to API attacks -- out of scope because trusted
+2. Any attack which would be invalid under the above stated hypotheses.